webhippie/archiver/README.md

 ## Security

-If you find a security issue please contact <thomas@webhippie.de> first.
+If you find a security issue please contact <mailto:thomas@webhippie.de> first.

 ## Contributing